 7. Having the App Means Skipping the Line

-After you register your Go San Francisco purchase on the app, you’ll get immediate access to directions, hours, tips for making the most of your San Francisco visit, and much more handy information all in one spot.
+After registering your Explorer or All-Inclusive passes on the app, you’ll get immediate access to directions, hours, and even suggested itineraries to help fit in as many attractions as possible for making the most of your San Francisco visit.

 9. Manage Multiple Passes from One Phone